Soul food in Carinthia

 Outdoor dining at “Forellenhof Jorde”

 Just a 10-minute drive from the University of Klagenfurt, a special highlight awaits all fish lovers.
 At Forellenhof Jorde , dining turns into a real experience: Fish roasted on spits over an open fire, a picnic by the adjacent pond Polsterteich or a glamping night complete with campfire ensure hours of fun and variety.
 With every bite you can taste the quality of the fish produced with sustainable and organic methods, and the shop sells a wide range of products that you can take home with you.
-The shop is open Friday to Sunday from from 10 am to 5 pm and the Summer Kitchen is open Wednesday to Saturday from 4 pm to 10.30 pm.
+The shop is open Thursday from 12 noon to 5 pm and from Friday to Sunday, from 9 am to 5 pm.
+The Summer Kitchen is open from Wednesday to Saturday, from 4 pm to 10.30 pm.